-REMOTE The REMOTE LED indicates that the unit is in remote
+REMOTE The REMOTE LED indicates that the unit is in remote control mode.

-control mode.
 If the RS232C interface is used, the REMOTE state can be enabled by the controller using the SYST:REM command.
 Any time the REMOTE LED is lit, the front panel of the RP Series unit is disabled.
 There is no LOCAL button that allows the user to regain control of the front panel.
 The SYST:LOC command will enable the front panel controls.
-When using IEEE, the remote /local state is controlled by the REN (Remote Enable) interface line.
+When using the GPIB, the remote/local state is controlled by the REN (Remote Enable) interface line.
 FAULT The FAULT LED indicates an overtemperature condition.
 Overtemperature is usually caused by poor air flow.
 Check the air flow exhaust at the rear of the unit to make sure it is not obstructed.
-If the power source is configured for constant voltage, the indicator will illuminate for loss of sense lines or an overload condition.

-OUTPUT The Output LED indicates the status of the OUTPUT relay.

-The output relay is controlled by the OUTPUT ON/OFF button located directly below the LED.
-When the Output LED is not lit, the output voltage is not present at the output terminal regardless of the voltage setting.

-RANGE - HIGH The Range High LED indicates the selected output voltage range.
+If the power source is configured for constant voltage, the indicator will illuminate for loss of sense lines or an overcurrent condition.
+OUTPUT The OUTPUT LED indicates the status of the output relay.
+The output relay is controlled by the OUTPUT button located directly below the LED.
+When the OUTPUT LED is not lit, the output voltage is not present at the output terminal strip regardless of the voltage setting.
+RANGE - HIGH The RANGE HIGH LED indicates the selected output voltage range.
 When it is illuminated it indicates the high voltage range has been programmed.
-Any time the user switches voltage ranges, the output is programmed to zero volt.
+Any time the user switches voltage ranges, the output is programmed to zero volts.
 The output relay state is not changed however.

-RANGE - AUTO The Range AUTO LED indicates the 2001RP is in auto ranging mode and will switch voltage range automatically if the selected output voltage increments or decrements through the low range voltage limit.
-(150 $V{RMS}$ on standard units).
+RANGE - AUTO The RANGE AUTO LED indicates the 2003RP is in auto ranging mode and will switch voltage range automatically if the selected output voltage increments or decrements through the low range voltage limit.
+(135 V{RMS} on standard units).
 During a range change, the output voltage will be programmed to zero momentarily.
 Some hysteresis is provided.
 See Figure 4-2.

-FREQ Illuminates when the LCD display shows the programmed
+FREQ Illuminates when the LCD display shows the programmed frequency.

-frequency.
 In the calibration mode this indicator is not illuminated for calibrating the output voltage.
 When it is illuminated in the calibration mode the voltage measurement can be calibrated.

-I RMS Illuminates when the LCD displays shows the programmed

-current limit, measured current values, or current

-measurement calibration.

-I PK Illuminates when the LCD displays shows the measured

-peak current or peak current calibration.
+IRMS Illuminates when the LCD display shows the programmed current limit, measured current values, or current measurement calibration. І РК Illuminates when the LCD display shows the measured peak current or peak current calibration.
 See Note.

-PWR Illuminates when the LCD displays shows the measured

-power or power calibration.
+PWR Illuminates when the LCD display shows the measured power or power calibration.
 See Note.

-PF

-Illuminates when the LCD displays shows the measured power factor.
+PF Illuminates when the LCD display shows the measured power factor.
 It also illuminates in the calibration mode of operation.
-In calibration mode, the PF LED is always lit in combination with the measurement or output junction being calibrated.
+In calibration mode, the PF LED is always lit in combination with the measurement or output function being calibrated.
 In normal mode of operation, only one LED in this group is on at a time.
 See Note.